 Tip: Still book your Table Mountain Aerial Cableway tickets online, and go super early.
 Also be aware that if the weather is inclement or the wind is high, the gondola will not run, so keep checking the Table Mountain website.

 Day 16 – Homeward Bound

 Having packed so much in, in such a short space of time, we were all exuberant from the whole trip, and for it to end and for us to return to reality, left us with a heavy heart.
 Even Monkey said he didn’t want to leave.

 We really didn’t even scratch the surface of what Cape Town and the Garden Route had to offer, but we certainly gave it a good go.
-We enjoyed every minute and found that our South Africa itinerary 2 weeks had a good mix of activities catering to the whole family.
+We enjoyed every minute and found that our South Africa With Kids Itinerary had a good mix of activities catering to the whole family.

 So if you haven’t been to South Africa yet, what are you waiting for?
+And if you still need convincing that South Africa with kids is a good idea, check out all the reasons we fell in love with the country.
 Happy planning…